 By the middle of the 21st century, thousands of people will be able to live permanently in each of several large underground malls that have Earth-like living conditions, including luxuriant vegetation and large lakes of water (Figure 2).
 Given the growing range of lunar activities, including tourism, a broad cross section of humanity will participate in creative and economic pursuits on the Moon.
-Sculptors, artisans, athletes, and musicians will join entrepreneurs, technicians, and scientists in the unique conditions of "Planet Moon" to create a rich, diverse, and desirable cultural environment for people to work, live, and even retire.
+Sculptors, artisans, athletes, and musicians will join entrepreneurs, technicians, and scientists in the unique conditions of the Planet Moon to create a rich, diverse, and desirable cultural environment for people to work, live, and even retire in.
 The Moon can become a human laboratory for meeting the challenges and hazards of off-world existence.
-This knowledge, learning, and experience can then be transferred to the exploration and settlement of other sites in the solar system, such as Mars.
+This knowledge, learning, and experience can then be transferred to the exploration and settlement of other sites in the solar system such as Mars.

-Figure 2.
-Underground Mall on the Moon.
-Underground malls on the Moon will support large populations in Earth-like conditions (Illustration from Schrunk et al.[1]).
+Figure 2: Underground mall on the Moon.
+Underground malls on the Moon will support large populations in Earth-like conditions.9

 When humans permanently inhabit the Moon, within the next two to four decades, they will explore mountain ranges, mares, craters, and rilles, as well as lava tubes that have been sealed for billions of years.
-By then the Moon will be our principal platform for making astronomical observations.
+By then, the Moon will be our principal platform for making astronomical observations.
 Thousands of lunar-made telescopes will be placed at regular intervals around the Moon in a coordinated network so that objects of interest in the universe, including the Earth and the Sun, may be observed continuously at all wavelengths of the electromagnetic spectrum under ideal viewing conditions.

-Planet Moon
+The Planet Moon

-With proper planning and execution, the "Planet Moon Project" will reflect our highest aspirations and provide significant benefits for the people of the Earth.
-It will involve international cooperation and draw upon the expertise of governments, entrepreneurs, investor-based commercial enterprises, and non-profit institutions, such as universities and foundations.
-It will provide large scale, high-value employment for the people of every nation and will contribute to advances in all scientific disciplines.
-As experience with lunar operations increases, the scientific and industrial capability of the Moon will approach parity with the Earth, perhaps within three to five decades after the founding of the first unmanned base.[2]
+With proper planning and execution, the Planet Moon Project will reflect our highest aspirations and provide significant benefits for the people of the Earth.
+It will involve international cooperation and draw upon the expertise of governments, entrepreneurs, investor-based commercial enterprises, and non-profit institutions such as universities and foundations.
+It will provide high-value employment on a large scale for the people of every nation and will contribute to advances in all scientific disciplines.
 A wide range of research projects will use the unique conditions of the Moon to advance knowledge in such areas as materials science, power beaming, superconductivity, and bioscience.
-Advances in existing technologies will accelerate the phased development of the Moon and it may be expected that new, as-yet-unimagined innovations will greatly enhance our evolution into a spacefaring species.
-A magnetic levitation rail system will provide high-speed access to population centers of the Moon (Figure 3), and abundant supplies of solar electric power will be beamed from the Moon to the Earth and other locations in space by the lunar power system.[1]
+Advances in existing technologies will accelerate the phased development of the Moon and it may be expected that new, as-yet-unimagined innovations will greatly enhance our evolution into a spacefaring civilization.
+A magnetic levitation rail system will provide high-speed access to population centers of the Moon (Figure 3).